Nature

 Pixabay | Bere69

-How much of the Earth's Rainforests are Left?
+How Much of the Earth's Rainforests are Left?

-These huge ecosystems play an essential role in stabilising our planets climate, water cycle, atmosphere, and levels of species biodiversity.
-Responsible for providing 20% of the world's oxygen, these lungs of the world really do keep all livings things alive.
+Rainforests are characterised by heavy rain and a dense tree canopy, which allows little light to pass through to the undergrowth.
+These huge ecosystems play an essential role in stabilising our planet's climate, water cycle, atmosphere, and levels of species biodiversity.
+Responsible for providing 20% of the world's oxygen, these lungs of the world really do keep all living things alive.

-Since industrial times, humans have destroyed roughly 64% of the Earths rainforests.
+Since industrial times, humans have destroyed roughly 64% of the Earth's rainforests.
 The Brazilian Amazon remains the most at risk.
 In 2022 alone, an area of 363 square miles was deforested.
 For comparison, this is equal to an area the size of New York City.

-Anti-environmental policies by the now ex-president of Brazil Jair Bolsonaro, have left a catastrophic legacy on the world's largest rainforest.
+Anti-environmental policies by the now ex-president of Brazil, Jair Bolsonaro, have left a catastrophic legacy on the world's largest rainforest.

 What is Biodiversity?

-Our planet is so rich that there are still new species still being identified and waiting to be discovered.
+Biological diversity refers to the variety of life on Earth; this includes plants, animals, fungi, and microorganisms.
+The planet's natural biodiversity maintains the stability and balance of our fragile ecosystems.
+Our planet is so rich that there are still new species being identified and more waiting to be discovered.
 It is impossible to tell the exact number of plant species, but the figure is estimated to be around 391,000.

-Places in Mexico, Africa, and the south-west US have been labelled biodiversity hotspots for their incredibly high levels of biodiversity and endemic species such as lemurs in Madagascar.
+Places in Mexico, Africa, and the southwest U.S. have been labelled biodiversity hotspots for their incredibly high levels of biodiversity and endemic species, such as lemurs in Madagascar.

 Four large steep rocky mountains are viewed from an over hang.
 The sky in the background is orange and shines through onto the mountains.